Daily readings

 Monday, September 28, 2026

 Saint Wenceslaus, Martyr/Saints Lawrence Ruiz and Companions, Martyrs.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Wenceslaus, Martyr/Saints Lawrence Ruiz and Companions, Martyrs